nf-core/eager/docs/tutorial_metagenomic.md

 > documentation](output.md)

-If you're happy everything looks good in terms of sequencing, we then look at specific directories to find any files you might want to do for downstream processing.
+If you're happy everything looks good in terms of sequencing, we then look at specific directories to find any files you might want to use for downstream processing.

 Note that when you get back to writing up your publication, all the versions of